Manila International Airport

-Car rental is available from Europcar, Avis, Hertz and National desks at the airport.
+Car rental is available from Europcar, Avis and National desks, among others.

 Transfer between terminals

-Passenger services at Manila airport include shops, restaurants and bars; ATMs, banks with currency exchange, left-luggage and postal services.
-The airport is hot and uncomfortable, however there is an excellent lounge, the Manila Lounge, which offers showers, clean toilets, drinks, magazines and newspapers for only US$11, or free for Diners Club members.
+Passenger services at Manila airport include shops, restaurants and bars, ATMs, banks with currency exchange, left-luggage and postal services.

-Flights to Ninoy Aquino International Airport are available via Phillipine Airlines, Delta Airlines, KLM, Qantas, Air China, Nippon Airways and Emirates.
+Flights to Ninoy Aquino International Airport are available via Philippine Airlines, Delta Airlines, KLM, Qantas, Air China, Nippon Airways and Emirates.

 VIP lounges in Terminals 1 and 2 provide services like free internet, newspapers, television and refreshments.